Gigi Gorgeous

-Gigi Loren Lazzarato Getty (born Gregory Allan Lazzarato; April 20, 1992), known professionally as Gigi Gorgeous Getty, is a Canadian YouTuber, socialite, actress, and model.
+Giselle Loren "Gigi" Lazzarato Getty, known professionally as Gigi Gorgeous, is a Canadian YouTuber, socialite, actress, and model.

-In 2008, Lazzarato began uploading video blogs onto streaming platform YouTube as Gregory Gorgeous.
+In 2008, Lazzarato began uploading video blogs onto streaming platform YouTube.
 Her videos achieved popularity and established an online following.
 During the following years, Lazzarato uploaded regularly to the channel along with creating and starring in the reality program The Avenue (2011–2013).
 Following a brief hiatus, she gained media attention after coming out as a transgender woman in 2013, and began going by Gigi Gorgeous.
 During 2014, Lazzarato personally documented her gender transition through social media profiles, notably through videos revolving around cosmetic procedures, which obtained viral status.
-In 2016, an incident involving Lazzarato being deported from Dubai due to her status as a transgender woman, resulted in widespread media coverage.
+In 2016, an incident involving Lazzarato being deported from Dubai due to her status as a transgender woman resulted in widespread media coverage.
 Lazzarato was the subject of This is Everything: Gigi Gorgeous (2017), a Barbara Kopple-directed documentary that followed life going through gender transition.
 The film premiered at the Sundance Film Festival and went on to have a limited theatrical release and several accolades including a Streamy.

 Besides personality work, Lazzarato has dabbled in acting and modeling work.
 Her performance credits include starring in fellow YouTuber Shane Dawson's short film I Hate Myselfie (2015) and its sequel, along with guest appearances in television series Project Runway All Stars, Me and My Grandma, Good Work, and Trailblazers, amongst others.
 Through modeling, Lazzarato has appeared on the covers of Paper and Fashion, been featured in spreads for Galore, Kode, Refinery29, and Out and served as a frequent muse of August Getty Atelier.
 In 2019, she authored the book He Said, She Said: Lessons, Stories, and Mistakes From My Transgender Journey.

 Early life

-Gigi was born Gregory Allan Lazzarato, the child of Judith Lazzarato (née Belding) and David Lazzarato, a business executive who served as independent director of The Stars Group, chief executive officer of Craig Wireless, and chief financial officer of Alliance Atlantis.
-She is of Italian, Lebanese, English and French heritage and she was raised in the Roman Catholic faith.
+Lazzarato was born in Montreal, Québec, to Judith Lazzarato (née Belding) and David Lazzarato, a media consultant at Yellow Media.
+She is of Italian, Lebanese, English and French heritage.

-As a young adult, Gigi was a nationally ranked diving champion.
-Gigi's mother, Judith, died of leukemia on February 3, 2012, at Princess Margaret Cancer Centre, Toronto.
+Lazzarato was raised Roman Catholic and grew up attending Catholic schools.
+As a young adult, Lazzarato competed in diving competitions.
+Her mother, Judith, died of leukemia on February 3, 2012, at Princess Margaret Cancer Centre, Toronto.

 Career

 2008–13: Beginnings on YouTube

-Gigi operated a makeup tutorial YouTube channel that began in 2008 while in the eleventh grade, when a friend mentioned seeing a makeup video by Michelle Phan on YouTube.
-Gigi first came out at age 16, identifying at the time as a gay male.
+Lazzarato operated a makeup tutorial YouTube channel that began in 2008 while in the eleventh grade, when a friend mentioned seeing a makeup video by Michelle Phan on YouTube.
+Lazzarato first came out as gay at age 19.
 Since transitioning, her YouTube channel started to include more vlogs, fashion, and lifestyle videos.

-On January 18, 2011, Gigi announced The Avenue, a YouTube-based reality series.
+On January 18, 2011, Lazzarato announced The Avenue, a YouTube-based reality series.
 The show premiered on March 15 of that year on YouTube with distribution by Blip.
 The show's last episode aired on April 14, 2013.